Coventry's twin towns and cities

 In addition to the industrial heart of the city new residential areas have been built and now successfully blend with the city historic past.
 Educational facilities include the University of Galati and the Pedagogic Institute.

-Volgograd is the capital of the Volgograd Oblast in southern Russia and has a population of 1,011,417.
-This link was established in 1944.
+Volgograd is the capital of the Volgograd Oblast in southern Russia.

 The friendship between Coventry and Volgograd, former Stalingrad, was cemented as a result of both cities experiencing the devastation of the Second World War.
 The battle of Stalingrad was one of the key turning points during the Second World War.
 The epic battle for the city raged from spring 1942 to February 1943.
 More than 1,000 tons of bombs were dropped on the city, but Stalin initially forbade any evacuation from the city, even of children.
 The fighting in the city was ferocious, hand to hand combat taking place within the city itself.